Poverty is a cross-cutting issue. NGOs may address it via 'development', 'environmental', 'social justice' and 'human rights' approaches.

 - responsive local democracies can help reduce poverty

 - collective action helps poor people cope but not get ahead

 What is poverty?
-Concepts and measures.
-Robert Chambers outlines five clusters of meanings and reminds us of the importance of the analysis and views of poor people themselves and their many meanings.
-When they get to express their views, we get a case for changing language, concepts and measures in development.
+Concepts and measures (24 pp. PDF) by the UNDP reminds us of the importance of the analysis and views of poor people themselves – a case for changing language, concepts and measures in development.
 The key issue is whose reality counts - theirs or ours?

-A question raised in a book on best practices in poverty reduction is: can good ideas about poverty reduction be transferred from one setting to another and still work?
-The book (156 pages, PDF format) explains that there are at least five factors that need to be taken into account in the process of identifying and describing the evolution of the best practice.
+Best practices in poverty reduction (156 pp. PDF) asks: can good ideas about poverty reduction be transferred from one setting to another and still work?
+The book explains the factors that need to be taken into account in identifying and describing the evolution of best practice.